Rotaractor-Charles/Narya-Web-Development-Company/README.txt

-Got it ✅ — thanks for clarifying.
-Let’s rewrite your **README.md** so it’s for **Narya**, your company/project, and not “Stellar.”
-Here’s a professional yet simple draft you can use as a base:
+Absolutely, Charles.
+Here's your updated **README.md** rewritten to reflect the full identity and capabilities of **Narya Software Development Company**.
+It now includes your broader scope—web, desktop, mobile, SaaS, and scraping systems—with updated contact details and a more strategic tone.

 ---

-# Narya — Web Development & Applications
+# Narya Software Development Company — Scalable Systems & Strategic Platforms

-**Narya** is a modern web development and web applications company dedicated to building responsive, scalable, and user-friendly digital experiences.
-We specialize in creating custom websites, powerful web applications, and performance-driven solutions for businesses of all sizes.
+**Narya Software Development Company** builds high-performance software systems tailored to business growth and operational excellence.
+We specialize in modular scraping engines, secure SaaS platforms, responsive websites, mobile apps, and desktop applications—delivered through a milestone-driven, collaborative process.

 ---

 ## What We Do

-* **Website Development** — custom, responsive, and SEO-friendly sites.
+* **Web Development** — responsive websites and full-stack web platforms.
+* **Windows Applications** — modular desktop tools with rich interfaces and scraping engines.
-* **Web Applications** — scalable apps built for performance and usability.
+* **Mobile Applications** — Android and iOS apps built for performance and usability.
-* **UI/UX Design** — intuitive interfaces that delight users.
-* **Optimization** — fast, secure, and future-proof solutions.
+* **SaaS Platforms** — secure, scalable systems with Stripe integration and export pipelines.
+* **Data Scraping & Enrichment** — high-concurrency scrapers, normalization, and ingestion APIs.
+* **SEO & Indexing** — programmatic SEO pages and structured data interfaces.

 ---

 ## Key Features

-* Clean, modern code.
+* Modular, maintainable architecture.
 * Mobile-first, responsive design.
+* Secure API integrations and backend pipelines.
-* Scalable and maintainable applications.
+* Performance optimization and structured logging.
-* Tailored solutions for businesses and startups.
+* Milestone-based delivery and transparent communication.

 ---

 ## Getting Started

-1. Clone or download the project.
+1. Clone or download the project repository.
-2. Open `index.html` in your browser (if static).
+2. Open `index.html` in your browser (for static builds).
 3. Configure styles in `assets/css/` and scripts in `assets/js/`.
-4. Replace placeholder content with your own.
+4. Replace placeholder content with your own or integrate with backend endpoints.

 ---